perlmaster/perlstuff/README.md

-get-links.pl - display a list of links from a web page drive-info.pl - use Perl to display space info for the specified drives zipshell.pl - a command shell to look at the data in a ZIP file archive
+get-links.pl - display a list of links from a web page drive-info.pl - use Perl to display space info for the specified drives zipshell.pl - a command shell to look at the data in a ZIP file archive flatfile-rdbms.zip - code and data to implement a GUI for a flatfile RDMBS in Perl using the Tk module. the gui.bat file will start the script

 the other files in this repository are files that are "required" by the above named scripts